cburdine/materials-ml-workshop/MaterialsML/data_types/python_data_types.md

 * The optional `condition` specifies a filtering condition, allowing you to include only the items that satisfy the condition.

-List comprehension is often used to create a new list by applying an expression to each element of an iterable.
+List comprehension is often used to create a new list by applying an expression to each element of an iterable object (such as another list).
 For example:

 ```{code-cell}
 # create a list of numbers: